leej58928/Early-Churn-Signal-Analysis-in-a-SaaS-Platform/README.md

 The dataset simulates a multi-table SaaS environment including:

 - account metadata
 - subscription history
 - feature usage logs
 - support tickets
 - churn events

-This structure mirrors real-world SaaS analytics pipelines where behavior, billing, and support systems must be integrated.
+This structure mirrors real-world SaaS analytics pipelines where behavioral, billing, and support systems must be integrated.

-All analysis focuses on the first **30 days after signup**, the most critical onboarding window.
+All analysis focuses on the first 30 days after signup — the most critical onboarding window.

 ---

 ## Analytical Approach

-The project follows a layered analytical structure:

 ### 1. Outcome Segmentation

 Customers are categorized into:

 - Early Churn (≤ 90 days)
 - Long-Term (≥ 180 days)
 - Mid-Term (excluded from primary comparison)

 This creates a clear retention contrast.